wish44165/Optimizing-Facial-Landmark-Estimation-for-Embedded-Systems/README.md

-# Low-power Efficient and Accurate Facial-Landmark Detection for Embedded Systems
+## Optimizing Facial-Landmark Estimation in Embedded Systems through Iterative Autolabeling and Model Pruning

 2024 IEEE International Conference on Multimedia and Expo